insooth/insooth.github.io/composition-function-objects.md

 }
 ```

 &mdash; function object `f` is applied to `v` only if it holds a value.
-Since the result type of `mbind` must be consistent, the application result value is wrapped back into the original container.
+Since the result type of `mbind` must be consistent, the result value of the application is wrapped back into the original container.
 We can eliminate nested `if` checks easily with `mbind`:

 ```c++
 struct F { std::optional<T> operator() (T t); };